RHUBTM (which stands for

 companies such as Hitachi, Zultys, Central Desktop and service

 RHUB is privately-owned and headquartered in Silicon Valley, California.

-The company was founded in 2005 by Larry Dorie (CEO) and Dr.
+The company was founded in 2005 by Larry Dorie and Dr. John

 John Mao.
 Initially the product was to address the difficult